fchen829/fchen829/README.md

 Some of my hobbies include taking photos of events 📸, listening to music 🎧, and running on my free time 🏃‍♂️

 - 🌱 I’m currently learning Python and Java
+- 📖 I'm currently a freshman @ NJIT
-- 💬 Ask me questions: fc37@njit.edu
+- 💬 Feel free to reach out: fc37@njit.edu
 - 😄 Pronouns: he/him
 <!--
 **fchen829/fchen829** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.